linode/docs/docs/guides/tools-reference/tools/load-testing-with-locust/index.md

 ## Installation Methods

-The method you choose to install Locust depends on your load testing needs.
-Options include:
+There are a few methods available for installing Locust.
+These are outlined below.
+The method you choose depends on your load testing needs.

-- Single instance installation
+- Single instance installation (covered in this guide)
 - [Distributed deployment](https://docs.locust.io/en/stable/running-distributed.html) across multiple instances
 - Using Locust's [Docker image](https://docs.locust.io/en/stable/running-in-docker.html)
 - Provisioning Locust using [Terraform](https://docs.locust.io/en/stable/running-cloud-integration.html)

-The installation method covered in this guide for a single Compute Instance.
+The installation method covered in this guide is for a single Compute Instance.
 See [Locust's official documentation](https://docs.locust.io/en/stable/index.html) for more installation details and configuration options.

 ### Hardware Requirements

-The amount of requests Locust can run depend on the hardware itself.
+The amount of requests Locust can run depends on the hardware itself.
 As a general rule, Locust recommends [**one Locust process per CPU core**](https://docs.locust.io/en/stable/running-distributed.html#running-distributed).
 See our [Pricing page](https://www.linode.com/pricing/) for available plan options and specifications.

 Locust also includes multiple HTTP clients for managing throughput while testing.
-By default, Locust uses the [python-requests](http://www.python-requests.org/) client, but it also comes with FastHttpUser (which uses the [geventhttpclient](https://github.com/gwik/geventhttpclient/) client) for increasing throughput while using less CPU.
-See Locust's documentation on using FastHttpUser here: [Increase performance with a faster HTTP client](https://docs.locust.io/en/stable/increase-performance.html#increase-performance-with-a-faster-http-client).
+By default, Locust uses the [python-requests](http://www.python-requests.org/) client, but it also comes with FastHttpUser (which uses the [geventhttpclient](https://github.com/gwik/geventhttpclient/) client) for increasing throughput while using less CPU resources.
+See Locust's documentation on using FastHttpUser: [Increase performance with a faster HTTP client](https://docs.locust.io/en/stable/increase-performance.html#increase-performance-with-a-faster-http-client).

 ## How to Install Locust on a Compute Instance

-Since Locust is built around Python technologies, its installation requires Python to be installed on your system first.
+Since Locust is built around Python, its installation requires Python to be installed on your system first.
 If you already have Python and pip installed, skip step 2 below.

 1. Install any available system and repository updates: